-The City of Austin Economic Development Department is now working to ensure that the next phase of the project, the Implementation Phase, is successful.
-During this phase, the City will work with community partners to search for a Master Developer through a formal Request for Qualifications (RFQ) and Request for Proposal (RFP) process.
+The City of Austin Economic Development Department is working to ensure that the next phase of the project, the Implementation Phase, is successful.
+During this phase, the City is working with community partners to secure a Master Developer through a formal Request for Qualifications (RFQ) and Request for Proposal (RFP) process.
 We believe that with this two-step process we can secure a Master Developer who will work with city staff and the community to realize the Colony Park vision.

 Your ideas and participation will ensure the implementation of the Master Plan reflects the vision of the community.
 Learn more about the project and subscribe to the mailing list.